yukikongju/Machine-Learning-Roadmap/README.md

 The second thing to learn is data manipulation.
 We want to be able to scrape data, import/export data, reformat table and manipulate strings.
 Two good languages for data science would be Python and R. Both do the same stuffs, but each they have their own advantages, so it might be a good idea to be familiar with both.

 The third thing to learn is the algorithms.
 In the machine learning lingo, we refer to these algorithms as "models".
-Remember, our goal here is to assess the algorithm accuracy and speed by learning how it works.
+Remember, our goal here is to assess the algorithm accuracy and speed by learning how it works ie how do we TRAIN it and how do we TEST it.
+Then, try to code it by yourself.

 Finally, once we are familiar with different types of model, we can learn how to apply them in real world problem.
-In this section, we want to understand the steps to solve that problem.
+Different problems have different needs.

 # Part 0: Mindset